Table of Contents

 If you need to perform repairs on your home, you’ll need access to the property.
 The right to perform repairs falls under reasonable access, including other emergencies like:

-This access must have been agreed upon between you and your tenant in your lease agreement to provide services.
+This access must have been agreed upon between you and your resident in your lease agreement to provide services.
 Services might include things like regular maintenance or gardening, depending on the layout and demands of your property.

-To have a more stern approach, you can begin reminding your tenant of the possible implications of you not addressing the concerns at hand with the entry, including liability costs due to property deterioration, damage, or injury.
+To have a more stern approach, you can begin reminding your resident of the possible implications of you not addressing the concerns at hand with the entry, including liability costs due to property deterioration, damage, or injury.

 Most of the time, the answer is yes, but how much notice will depend on the requirements in your area.
-The minimum amount of notice a landlord must provide to a tenant is 24 hours, but you can offer more as you please.
+The minimum amount of notice a landlord must provide to a resident is 24 hours, but you can offer more as you please.
 In emergencies, landlords are legally entitled to enter without any notice.

 Tenants can refuse entry to a landlord, but this is a convenience factor most of the time.
-If you see that it continues to be an issue, try working with your tenant to schedule a time that works well for them.
+If you see that it continues to be an issue, try working with your resident to schedule a time that works well for them.